RicardoIT-Web/c-soars_ltd/README.md

 I have gone through all of the HTML files and copied them directly into HTML validator.

-There are no errors identified in any html files.
+The only errors identified are was relating to the {% load static %} appearing before the <!DOCTYPE html> on each html file.

 ### CSS Validation